ojaderemi/hei/README.md

-MODIFIED: This is a novel project am doing with HEI (higher education influencers).
+ Dear User, This is a novel QUALITATIVE  project I am doing with HEI (higher education influencers).
 Each file represents an interview with an individual content creator.